← Back to Blog·Mar 16, 2026·10 min read

 GA4's Dashboard

-GA4 organizes data across multiple report categories: Lifecycle (Acquisition, Engagement, Monetization, Retention), User (Demographics, Tech), and custom Explorations.
-Finding a simple answer — like “which page got the most views this week?” — can require navigating through several menus, selecting dimensions, and configuring date ranges.
+Data is organized across multiple report categories: Lifecycle (Acquisition, Engagement, Monetization, Retention), User (Demographics, Tech), and custom Explorations.
+Finding “which page got the most views this week?” can require several menus and date-range configs.

-The Explorations feature is powerful but essentially requires you to build custom reports from scratch.
-While this flexibility is valuable for data analysts, it's overkill for content creators, marketers, and small business owners who just want to see their traffic.
+The Explorations feature is powerful but essentially requires building custom reports from scratch — overkill for content creators and small business owners who just want to see their traffic.

 Plausible's Dashboard

-Plausible puts everything on a single page.
-You see a visitor graph at the top, followed by top sources, top pages, countries, devices, and goals — all visible without scrolling on a desktop screen.
+Everything on a single page: visitor graph, top sources, top pages, countries, devices, and goals — all visible without scrolling.
 Click any item to filter the entire dashboard.
 That's the whole interface.

-There are no report builders, no explorations, no custom dimensions to configure.
-This radical simplicity means anyone on your team can use Plausible without training.
-The trade-off is that power users who want cross-segmentation or funnel visualization will hit the ceiling quickly.
+No report builders, no explorations, no custom dimensions.
+Anyone on your team can use Plausible without training.
+Power users who need cross-segmentation or funnel visualization will hit the ceiling quickly.

 For most small-to-medium websites, Plausible's single-page dashboard provides more actionable insight than GA4's labyrinth of reports — simply because people actually look at it.
 The best analytics tool is the one your team will use every day.